 Get in Touch With Us For Cases Involving Broken Bones Injuries

-If you or someone you love has suffered a broken or fractured bone injury as a result of someone’s negligence, we can help you recover compensation for medical expenses and other losses experienced due to the broken bone.
-We proudly represent victims throughout the state of California by negotiating a fair settlement or taking the case to trial.
+If you or someone you love has suffered a broken or fractured bone injury as a result of someone’s negligence, we can help you recover compensation for medical expenses and other losses experienced.
+We have decades of experience representing victims in both California and Nevada.
+We work to make sure that our clients get a favorable settlement or judgment.